Best Hotels in and Around Perpignan, France

 Can Artists La Loge

 To the southwest of Perpignan lies the small town of Thuir, which is where you’ll find Casa9 Hôtel.
-The locale is nothing short of idyllic: nestled in the countryside, a small creek and lush vegetation surround the renovated Catalan mas, or farmhouse, that dates back as far as the 11th century.
+The locale is nothing short of idyllic: nestled in the countryside, a small creek and lush vegetation surround the renovated Catalan mas or farmhouse, that dates back to the 11th century.
 Some rooms come with private patios and the hotel also offers deals that add massages or quad bike excursions to your stay.
 If you’re looking to go off the beaten track without sacrificing comfort and luxury, this is the place for you.

 Hôtel De La Loge

 Courtesy of Hôtel De La Loge / Expedia

 From $67 Per night per room

 Formerly a merchant’s residence, the Hôtel De La Loge, built in the 16th century, is part of the city’s heritage.
 It has retained much of its old Catalan charm, with statues, ornaments, furnishings, and a wrought iron staircase all attesting to its centuries of occupation.
 The hotel is found at the heart of Perpignan’s old town, with some of its rooms having balconies overlooking the Place de la Loge.
 It is thus a perfect jumping-off point for tourists wishing to explore the network of winding streets and alleyways here.

 4.5/5 (126 Reviews)